Cognigy/Extensions/extensions/avaya-voice/README.md

 ## Node: Sms

-This node will sends SMS to the destination with the text for voice channel.
+This node will send SMS to the destination with the text for voice channel.
    - `Text`: the message to be sent to the destination.
    - `To`: The destination phone number to send the sms to such as `+14252019415`.

 ## Node: Conference

 This node will join the CPaaS conference room.
-   - `Conference Room`  conference name such as `AllHandsCall`.
+   - `Conference Room`  conference room name such as `AllHandsCall`.

 ## Node: Hangup